Nasi goreng: Condiments

+By country

 Variations

 Nasi goreng breakfast in a hotel in Solo, Central Java, with papaya juice and Java black coffee.

 There is no single defined recipe for nasi goreng, as every fried rice dish with certain mixtures, additions, ingredients and toppings could lead to another recipe of nasi goreng.
 There is an innumerable variety of fried rice recipes described as nasi goreng in the nations of Brunei, Indonesia, Malaysia and Singapore.
 While many versions are perceived as regionally specific, some recipes share common elements that transcends regional and national boundaries: examples include the use of the term kampung ("village" in Indonesian and Malay), shrimp paste (terasi in Indonesian, belacan in Malay), chilli-based sambal relishes, salted fish and the technique of wrapping fried rice in an omelette.